61820/sesame/README.md

 is no preceived latency.

 ## Open questions
-- How does locking work without draining phone power while in the office?
+- How does locking work?
+  - Unlock could be based on approach to threashold distance not simply proximity.
+  - A second BLE device could be placed in the office to know on what side of the door phone is
 - How to prevent energy drain when the door remains in close proximity after opening (i.e. small locked office)

 ## Possible features